christophergutierrez/Data-Dictionary-Generation/README.md

 For tables with a modest number of columns, it should work.
 However, the code and prompt may require modification for tables with large numbers of columns.
 The code could chunk requests on a per-column basis.
-The prompt could be adjusted to accept per column request and ensure it does not alter columns unrelated to the specified column.
+The prompt could be adjusted to accept per-column requests and ensure it does not alter columns unrelated to the specified column.

 ## Example using program
 ### Create a new Python environment